C11.0 Policy with Respect to Demonstrations on Campus

 The faculty member willfully disobeyed any reasonable request to discontinue such violations, if any.

-If such violation and/or willful disobedience are established by the Institute Appeals Board, it shall recommend the nature and extent of any disciplinary action to be taken against the faculty member involved.
+If such violation and/or willful disobedience are established by the University Appeals Board, it shall recommend the nature and extent of any disciplinary action to be taken against the faculty member involved.